Triun/laravel-model-base/CONTRIBUTING.md

 If you do this, you can run the following commands to check if everything is ready to submit.

+## Guidelines of interest

+Before going through the rest of this documentation, please take some time to read:
+- Documentation for [Orchestral Testbench](https://github.com/orchestral/testbench) package, that can be found on the [packages.tools/testbench](https://packages.tools/testbench)
+- [Package Development](https://laravel.com/docs/9.x/packages) section of Laravel's own documentation.

 ## Local environment

 We recommend the official php docker image: